Green and blue voters next door to each other in Favoriten

 However, THE blue stronghold at the weekend was far to the west of Austria, namely in Spiss in Tyrol.
 Nowhere else did the FPÖ do better.
 The blue party achieved 70 percent - an increase of 60 percentage points.

-However, at Viktor-Adler-Markt in Vienna-Favoriten, of all places, where the FPÖ traditionally closes its election campaign, it was defeated by the Greens.
+However, at Viktor-Adler-Markt in Favoriten, of all places, where the FPÖ traditionally closes its election campaign, it was defeated by the Greens.

 Blue party weak in the cities